 Kandice Tanner, Ph.D.

 We seek to link the lessons learned from epithelial morphogenesis to dissect the mechanisms by which tumor cells can colonize distant organs by directly visualizing single cell dynamics in thick tissues.
 By treating newly-formed neoplasms as new organs, we aim to dissect the physico-chemical processes involved in this de novo “tumor organogenesis”.
 Our analysis of epithelial morphogenesis using live imaging has revealed that cells can undergo three-dimensional (3D) specific motility to assemble into multicellular tissues.
 Our group seeks to uncover how adult cells sense a change in dimension and then conveys that to its progeny to understand the mechanisms by which an adult cell can use these different motilities to remodel existing tissue architecture.
 To quantify minute forces, the laboratory utilizes a battery of biophysical and molecular approaches: optical tweezers, multi-photon microscopy, sub-cellular protein visualization in fixed and living cells and tissues, fluctuation correlation data analysis, and mathematical modeling of complex cell dynamics within thick tissues.
-Furthermore, we link in vitro findings to clinically relevant problems by studying animal models.

 Selected Recent Publications

 High-frequency microrheology in 3D reveals mismatch between cytoskeletal and extracellular matrix mechanics.Proc Natl Acad Sci U S A. doi: 10.1073/pnas.1814271116: 2019. [ Journal Article ]

 - Sci Rep. Feb 11;9(1):1759: 2019. [ Journal Article ]